artsy/artsy.github.io/_posts/2019-04-07-how-did-artsy-become-oss-by-default.markdown

 ### Editorial CMS & Bidding Kiosk

-We scoped out building a [new CMS][pos] for our editorial team, this new app started as Open Source from day one.
+We scoped out building a [new CMS][pos] for our editorial team, this new app started as open source from day one.

 This step inspired the iOS team who were also exploring trying to move to be more open in their work.
 By this point we had two large private iOS apps, but had the need for a new iOS app for covering bidding at auctions on-site.